data-dot-all/dataall/pages/code.md

 ```

-Finally, the `WorkerHandler` will `process` the tasks: it reads the task metadata from the RDS Database, routes to
+Finally, the `WorkerHandler` will `process` the tasks by reading the task metadata from the RDS Database, routing to
 the decorated handler function
-and assumes a role in the AWS Account where the action needs to be performed.
+and assuming a role in the AWS Account where the action needs to be performed.

 If you want to see an example check the `core.stacks` or "Stack helper" package which contains a number of CloudFormation handlers.